-No, it’s not 10 songs about special education, but with no work in sight for live shows or recording jobs due to Covid, Matt enlisted himself at Nashville’s Home Depot to support his family and spent the rest of his time writing songs in his home studio.
-Just like Guy Patterson in the iconic film “That Thing You Do,” Matt found himself selling appliances when he would’ve rather been drumming.
-Thus, he is arguably the real Guy Patterson.
-He is arguably Spartacus.
+No, it’s not 10 songs about special education, but with no work in sight for recording or live shows due to Covid, Matt enlisted himself at Nashville’s Home Depot to support his family and spent the rest of his time recording “Bullies In The Backyard” in his home studio.
+Just like Guy Patterson in the iconic film “That Thing You Do,” Matt found himself selling appliances when he’d rather be drumming.

-Mixed by Grammy winner, Jim Scott (Tom Petty, Wilco, Los Lobos) and mastered by Pete Lyman (Tom Waits, Chris Stapleton, Barry Gibb), the record features guest appearances from Jonny Polonsky and Jesse DeNatale alongside Matt’s core band of Nashville A-listers:
+Mixed by Grammy-winning producer, Jim Scott (Tom Petty, Wilco, Los Lobos) and mastered by Pete Lyman (Tom Waits, Chris Stapleton, Weezer), the record features appearances from Jonny Polonsky and Jesse DeNatale alongside Matt’s core band of Nashville A-listers:

-He grew up playing gigs in Champaign, Illinois; starting as a teenager drumming with the late Jay Bennett of Wilco and Coltrane bassist, Rafael Garrett.
-He dropped out of The University of North Texas in 1990, forfeiting his music scholarship to join the University of Illinois Jazz Band for a tour of Russia and Ukraine alongside bassist, Viktor Krauss (Lyle Lovett, Indigo Girls).
+North grew up playing gigs in Champaign, Illinois; starting as a teenager drumming with the late Jay Bennett of Wilco and Coltrane bassist, Rafael Garrett.
+He dropped out of The University of North Texas in 1990, forfeiting his music scholarship to join the University of Illinois Jazz Band for a tour of Russia alongside bassist, Viktor Krauss (Lyle Lovett, Indigo Girls).

 “I always saw singing and writing as what’s expected,” North explains.
 “When other kids were drumming to Rush, I was more impressed with how Neil Peart wrote lyrics.
 I grew up on the first three Police records, but paid more attention to Stewart Copeland’s solo work as Klark Kent and how Levon Helm, Stan Lynch, and Queen’s Roger Taylor all sang.
 Then I noticed every Kiss concert was built around Peter Criss singing Beth.”